iamphilsmith/ultima-exodus-phaser/README.md

 ```
 Starts only the Express + tRPC backend server using `tsx` (TypeScript runner — no build step required).
 Use this if you want to restart the server independently of the client.

+Note: if starting in Codespaces, you'll need to access the url by looking for the "Ports" tab in the bottom row of the VS Code instance.
+The url will have a port of 5173.

 ---

 ### Database